CloudVPS/openpanel-buildbot-config/readme.txt

 Now, in order to solve the biggest issue (passing the passphrase), we need to do some loopy hacking in order to stay somewhat secure.

-As said before: we want to use a passphrase, with a GPG agnet, but RPM does not support this.
+As said before: we want to use a passphrase, with a GPG agent, but RPM does not support this.
 When signing an .rpm, RPM will *always* ask for a passphrase.

 Thanks RedHat!

 Now, +expect+ can be used to feed the passphrase to +rpm+ when it asks for it.